milostomic/implementation-guides/netverify/netverify-authentication-facemap.md

 The callback parameter `facemap` contains an URL to the facemap of the transaction.

-See [Callback for Netverify](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md#callback-for-authentication) for further information.
+See [Callback for Netverify](/netverify/callback.md#callback-for-authentication) for further information.

 ### Netverify Retrieval API

 The response parameter `facemap` will be returned when retrieving the details of a transaction.

-See the [Netverify Retrieval API Implementation Guide](https://github.com/Jumio/implementation-guides/blob/master/netverify/netverify-retrieval-api.md#authentication-retrieval) for further details.
+See the [Netverify Retrieval API Implementation Guide](/netverify/netverify-retrieval-api.md#authentication-retrieval) for further details.

 <br>

 ---

 # Initiating a transaction

+## Netverify Mobile

 Call the RESTful API POST endpoint **/initiateAuthentication** with a JSON object containing the properties described below to create a transaction for each user.
 You will receive a JSON object in the response containing a new authentication transaction reference to start authentication.